boostrjs/boostr/packages/prettierrc/README.md

 ## Usage

-Add the following in the `package.json` file of your project:
+Add the following in the root `package.json` file of your app:

 ```json
 {